slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'The measure of intelligence is the ability to change.' -- Albert Einstein*
 > *'Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great.' -- Mark Twain*
+- intelligence is a spectrum. a dog is intelligent also. inteliggence is progressive. it comes from senses.
 -->

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*